CiaranMoran27/Testing/Project/README.md

 <br/>

 Looking at the density plots of the blue histograms in fig X it becomes apparent that although the petal length and width distribution curves do have a degree of symmetry, they do not exhibit the bell curve “normal” distribution.
-These distributions are typically referred to as bimodal as there is two local maximums present.
-It is possible to further explore a data distribution via grouping the dataset by its independent variables.
-The Seaborn library made this process easier as it has a grouping variable called “hue” that was used to separate the histogram into its three individual species classes.
+These distributions instead, are typically referred to as bimodal as there is two local maximums present.
+This distribution often occuers when there is more than one population or class of data in the master data.
+In light of this the data was grouped by species using the Seaborn library's grouping variable called “hue”, which seperated the histogram into its three individual species classes.

 <br/>